Your Poor Oral Hygiene Habits Could Lead to Cancer

 What Does the Science Say?

-According to a presentation given at the American Association for Cancer Research annual meeting earlier this year, researchers at the Ohio State University studied the dental health behaviors of patients who were diagnosed with oral cancer compared to those of non-cancer patients.
+According to a presentation given at the American Association for Cancer Research annual meeting, researchers at Ohio State University studied the dental health behaviors of patients diagnosed with oral cancer compared to those of non-cancer patients.

-After adjusting for various factors such as age, gender, socioeconomic status, and race, the researchers found that poor oral hygiene was associated with a significantly increased risk of non-human papilloma virus (HPV) oral cancer.
+After adjusting for various factors, the researchers found that poor oral hygiene was associated with a significantly increased risk of non-HPV oral cancer.
+Patients who visited their dentist less than once a year had twice the risk of developing oral cancer.

 What Do Bacteria Have to do With It?

-Although the cause for the link between poor oral hygiene and oral cancer is unclear, scientists believe that the oral microbiome likely has something to do with it.
-In previous studies, the same team found that poor oral hygiene practices cause a shift in the oral microbiome into one that promotes chronic inflammation.
+Scientists believe that the oral microbiome likely has something to do with it.
+Poor oral hygiene practices cause a shift in the oral microbiome into one that promotes chronic inflammation — and inflammation is closely linked to cancer.

-Brush and Floss Your Teeth — But Don’t Forget Your Tongue
+Brush and Floss — But Don't Forget Your Tongue

-Still, cancer prevention is just one of the many reasons to take care of your mouth, and that means going beyond your normal brushing and flossing.
-That’s right — you need to clean your tongue.
-That’s because a major source of bad breath is actually the back of your tongue, where a bacterial coating harbors nasty organisms and debris that contribute to bad breath.
+Cancer prevention is just one of the many reasons to take care of your mouth, and that means going beyond brushing and flossing.
+A major source of bad breath is the back of your tongue, where a bacterial coating harbors nasty organisms and debris.

-And if you want to clean your tongue properly, you need a tongue scraper.
-Using one will remove that slimy film of bad bacteria at the back of your tongue, which will give the good bacteria a chance to grow.
+If you want to clean your tongue properly, you need a tongue scraper.
+Using one removes that slimy film of bad bacteria, giving the good bacteria a chance to grow.

 Written by: Hyo Sook Song